 So what options are available to you to pictorially rectify such issues, courtesy of wedding photo retouching services ?

-We know only too well that on occasion some shots can be missed, and that they’re not obvious until after the event.
-However, as luck would have it there are a few ways in which the aforementioned – and to you, glaring – photographic issues can be rectified.
-By way of family or friends being edited in (or out) of wedding images.
+We know only too well that on occasion some shots can be missed.
+Not making themselves obvious until after the event.
+But, and as luck would have it, there are a few ways in which the aforementioned – and to you, glaring – photographic issues can be rectified.
+By way of family or friends being digitally edited in (or out) of wedding images.

-Face-saving resolutions of which are offered by us, and spearheaded by our very own in-house wedding photography senior retouching specialist, Jilly Jackson.
-Who is spoken of as someone akin to a ‘Wedding Photo Rescuer’ to the many relieved brides who have sent out an image retouching SOS to Jilly (and her team) over the years, desperate to reverse the pictorial damage as they see it.
+Face-saving resolutions of which are offered by us, and spearheaded by our very own in-house wedding photo senior retouching specialist, Jilly Jackson.
+Someone who is spoken of as akin to a ‘Wedding Photo Rescuer’ in these parts.
+Primarily to the many relieved brides who have sent out an image retouching SOS to Jilly (and her team) over the years.
+Desperate to reverse the pictorial damage as they see it.

 And this is understandable.

-Should you believe that your wedding photos aren’t a true representation of yourself, then we can adopt numerous digital image editing techniques to improve the picture.
-Even relatively straight-forward practices such as adjusting your posture can make a vast difference between being self-conscious and owning the shot.
-We can rectify any picture which you send to us, where you think your disposition is unnatural or unflattering.
+However should clients believe that their wedding photos aren’t a true representation of themselves, then we can adopt numerous digital wedding image editing techniques to improve the picture.
+Even relatively straight-forward practices.
+Adjusting posture can make a vast difference between being self-conscious and owning the shot.
+And DT can rectify any picture which you send to us, where you think your disposition is unnatural or unflattering.